-6 Bay Area counties in California order shelter-in-place
+San Francisco Bay Area counties issue shelter-in-place order

 Near San Diego State University, Will Remsbottom’s Scrimshaw Coffee had just three people and one was washing windows.
 “I’m just struggling with this moral conundrum of remaining open and being a potential spreader versus closing and not being able to pay my employees,” he said.

-In Orange County, an elderly couple wearing face masks walked out of a supermarket with a full cart.
-A moment later, a woman walked briskly toward the store, asking if there was any toilet paper inside.
-There wasn’t.

 Robert Murillo’s younger daughter turned 4 on Sunday, but the family stayed home and ate cupcakes.
-“We made the best with what we had,” he said.
-“They’re still at the age that blowing a balloon makes their day, so thank God for that.”
+“They’re still at the age that blowing a balloon makes their day, so thank God for that,” he said.

 California has confirmed at least 335 cases of the virus and six deaths.
 The virus usually causes only mild or moderate symptoms, such as fever and cough, but can be deadly for older people and those with underlying health conditions.

-Many districts are arranging for meal pickups for children who depend on schools for breakfast and lunch.
-Many college students also are back home as their colleges and universities empty their dormitories and move classes online.

-In another effort to keep people separated, state health officials on Saturday urged movie theaters to keep attendance under 250 and ask strangers to sit 6 feet (2 meters) apart.
-Gambling venues were told to limit 250 people per room and clean chips and slot machines more frequently, while theme parks and attractions were told to thin out crowds by staggering attendance.

-Meanwhile, California is working with Verily, the life sciences arm of Google parent company Alphabet, on a tool to help people find coronavirus testing and help people determine whether they need to be tested.
+Meanwhile, California is working with Verily, the life sciences arm of Google parent company Alphabet, on a tool to help people determine whether they need to be tested and where to find testing.

-The state has increased the number of available hospital beds and will be reopening shuttered medical centers in the coming days.
+The state has increased the number of available hospital beds and will reopen shuttered medical centers in the coming days.
 Newsom said he was pushing to move many of the state’s 108,000 homeless people indoors, using motels and 450 state-owned trailers set up before the outbreak.

-AP reporters Amy Taxin in Orange County, Julie Watson in San Diego and John Antczak in Los Angeles contributed to this report.
+AP reporters John Antczak in Los Angeles, Jocelyn Gecker in Moraga, Amy Taxin in Orange County and Julie Watson in San Diego contributed to this report.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.